AmosAidoo/30-Days-Of-Code/README.md

 # 30-Days-Of-Code

-30 Days of Code is one very nice and way of practicing a new programming language you are learning.
+30 Days of Code is a very nice and fun way of learning a new programming language.
+Sometimes learning a new language, especially with a new paradigm than the one you know, can be quite difficult.
+30 Days of Code has got you covered in that department.
+Even if it isn't hard, who doesn't want to have fun.
 Lets see how far I go with this :upside_down_face:

 # Languages so far:
 - None unfortunately